 Understanding Your Normal Retirement Eligibility Date

 Understanding when you are eligible for retirement is important.
-Retirement eligibility is based on a combination of your age & service and depends on your plan.
+Retirement eligibility is based on a combination of your age and service and depends on your plan.

 |MSEP||MSEP 2000||MSEP 2011|